lredmo1/lredmo1/README.md

 <p align="center">
   <samp>
-My name is Lisa Primeaux-Redmond and I am a full-stack junior software developer in Honolulu, HI.
-I graduated from Flatiron School's full-time immersive software engineering bootcamp in January 2022 and have a passion for education, art, and community service.
-I'm currently working as a Junior Full Stack Engineer at TechChange.
+My name is Lisa Primeaux-Redmond and I am a junior full-stack software engineer based in Honolulu, HI working in #edtech at TechChange.
+I am a graduate of Flatiron School's full-time immersive software engineering bootcamp and have a passion for education, art, and community service.
   </samp>
   <p>
 <!--   <samp>